Getting Started with Expense Claims

 Setting Default Categories

-To do this, in the menu on the left of your view select Expenses > Configure > Categories.
-Select the edit icon next to the expense category you would like so set as default, and check the "Default" box.
-If you would like to set multiple defaults you can also set the "Default Order" that these categories should be displayed in.
+To do this, in the left-hand menu, select Expenses > Configure > Categories.
+Select the edit icon next to the expense category you would like to set as default, and check the "Default" box.
+If you would like to set multiple defaults, you can also set the "Default Order" in these categories that should be displayed.

 Entering Claims